EricMFink/PRcasebook/_pages/Part2.md

 Why don’t the model rules prohibit clients from engaging in ex parte communications?
 Should ex parte communications between represented persons be encouraged, discouraged, or neither?

 Haley retained counsel when the action at issue went to trial.
 If he had engaged in ex parte communications with Highland while represented by an attorney, would it have violated Model Rule 4.2?
 Should attorneys who are parties to an action and represented by counsel be permitted to engage in ex parte communications with represented persons?
-What if both parties are attorneys represented by counsel? <ol start="4" type="1">
+What if both parties are attorneys represented by counsel?

-Do you agree with Justice Sanders’s concurrence that the rule exempts lawyers who proceed pro se? <ol start="5" type="1">
+Do you agree with Justice Sanders’s concurrence that the rule exempts lawyers who proceed pro se?

 Do you agree with the dissent that Haley should have been sanctioned because he studied the rule prior to contacting Highland?
 (Remember the mens rea requirement under Model Rule 4.2.)